Azure-Samples/iot-reliable-edge-relay/README.md

 This solution comes in three distinct parts:

 1. The Azure infrastructure, which you can provision and deploy using the `./ArmTemplate` files.
 For more information on how to publish an Arm Template you can read [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal)
-1. The IoT Edge application located in `./DemoEdgeApp` that you can build and publish using VS Code with the IoT Edge extensions
+1. The IoT Edge application located in `./DemoEdgeApp` that you can build and publish using VS Code with the IoT Edge extensions.
+For more information on how to use Visual Studio Code to develop and debug modules for Azure IoT Edge you can read [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-vs-code-develop-module)
 1. The Azure Functions code located in `./GapBackfill`, which you can build and publish using VS Code and the Azure Functions extension.
+For more information on how to use Visual Studio Code to develop and debug Azure Functions by using Visual Studio Code you can read [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp)

 ## Running the sample

+Running the sample requires all three above solution components to be in place.
+The steps for provisioning this solution are in order:

+1. Provision the Azure resources using the provided ARM template.
+2. Create a new IoT Edge Device.
+3. Deploy the provided azure functions and update the SQL connection string in the application settings.
+4. Build and deploy the provided Edge application the newly created Edge device.

+If all goes well, you should be able to see some telemetry flowing throughout the system.
+This telemetry module is the same with the C# quick start sample that comes with the IoT Edge Dev Experience tools.
+This periodic telemetry message is routed to the `ReliableRelayModule`, where it's piped (see `PipeMessage` in `ReliableRelayModule`) and enhanced with Start and End indices, in this case timestamps.
+Leveraging these indices, we can examine the received messages in Azure in real time and determine if any data gap exists.
+In that case, a back fill request is triggered to the specific device with the missing data indices.

+To to simulate a data gap, you'll need to invoke a direct method on the running device.
+Invoking the `SkipMessageMethod` direct method, the next message in the `PipeMessage` will be omitted.
+This in a few seconds will be detected an a `BackfillMethod` direct method request will be triggered by the running Azure functions, requesting the missing data.

 ## Contributing